NHS & Social Care Complaints

 Advocacy Support & Guidance

-If you need support and guidance through the process of making a complaint about your NHS health care, you can contact SEAP.
+If you need support and guidance through the process of making a complaint about your NHS health care, you can contact POhWER.

-SEAP can support and guide you through the process of making a formal complaint.
+POhWER can support and guide you through the process of making a formal complaint.
 An advocate patiently listens to you, helps you to understand and explains your options and choices.
-The SEAP advocate ensures you have the support you need to make an informed choice and get the help and support you need to complain about the NHS.
+The POhWER advocate ensures you have the support you need to make an informed choice and get the help and support you need to complain about NHS health or social care services.
 The service is free, independent and confidential.

 My complaint still hasn't been resolved